 Crush injury/acute traumatic peripheral ischemia

 Progressive necrotizing infections (necrotizing fasciitis)

-United Hospital Center offers therapy to patients who have wounds that won’t heal.
-UHC’s Wound Care Center, located at 916 West Main Street in Bridgeport is operated jointly by UHC and Diversified Clinical Services, a Florida based company which is the national leader in wound care treatment.
+United Hospital Center offers therapy to patients who have wounds that will not heal.
+UHC’s Wound Care Center, is located at 916 West Main Street in Bridgeport.

 Wound care treatment involves a comprehensive approach to nonhealing wounds that includes evaluation, treatment, instructions in home care and, when appropriate, hyperbaric oxygen treatment.